RustCrypto/utils/cmov/README.md

 It's possible to extend constant-time guarantees to other CPU  architectures.
 Please open an issue with your desired CPU architecture if this interests you.

-## Minimum Supported Rust Version
+## Minimum Supported Rust Version (MSRV) Policy

-Rust **1.85** or newer.
+MSRV increases are not considered breaking changes and can happen in patch releases.

-In the future, we reserve the right to change MSRV (i.e. MSRV is out-of-scope for this crate's SemVer guarantees), however when we do it will be accompanied by a minor version bump.
+The crate MSRV accounts for all supported targets and crate feature combinations, excluding explicitly unstable features.

 ## License